 So what happens when someone you know begins to play out the horror story of substance abuse addiction right before your eyes?
 Do you cut them out of your life?
 Do you help them get over their addiction?
 When someone you care about is going through addiction, there will always be obstacles to overcome.
 Not every situation will have clear answers on what the right thing to do is.
 Some choices will be hard to make, and others will have ultimatums that are hard to keep.
 So it is important to stay strong so the person you love can become stronger.

-If you choose to be involved in someone’s recovery, here are some principles you need to remind yourself of as you support your loved one toward treatment.
+If you choose to be involved in someone’s recovery support, here are some principles you need to remind yourself of as you support your loved one toward treatment.

 Principle 1: Remember that they’re human, not a monster.